U.S. Route 202 in Pennsylvania: Montgomery County

 Past the US 422 interchange, the US 202 freeway enters Upper Merion Township in Montgomery County and continues into the community of King of Prussia.
-The route runs past office parks and businesses south of the Village at Valley Forge, a residential and retail development which contains the King of Prussia Town Center lifestyle center, with the southbound ramp to westbound US 422 and Swedesford Road parallel to the southbound lanes.
-The freeway comes to a modified cloverleaf interchange with I-76 (Schuylkill Expressway).
+The route runs past office parks and businesses south of the Village at Valley Forge, a residential and retail development which contains the King of Prussia Town Center lifestyle center, with the southbound collector-distributor ramp to westbound US 422 and Swedesford Road parallel to the southbound lanes.
+The freeway comes to a modified cloverleaf interchange with I-76.
 This interchange provides all connections between I-76 and US 202, with the ramp from northbound US 202 to eastbound I-76 splitting from US 202 south of the US 422 interchange.
-In the southbound direction, a parallel ramp splits off to serve eastbound I-76, westbound US 422, and Swedesford Road.
+In the southbound direction, a parallel collector-distributor ramp splits off to serve eastbound I-76, westbound US 422, and Swedesford Road.
 I-76 heads west to provide access to the Pennsylvania Turnpike at the western terminus of I-276 at the Valley Forge interchange and east to provide access to the city of Philadelphia.
 Following this interchange, the freeway ends and US 202 becomes West Dekalb Pike, an eight-lane divided highway with at-grade intersections.
 The route heads into business areas and intersects Gulph Road, at which point it passes southeast of the King of Prussia shopping mall.
 At the junction with Mall Boulevard/Shaffer Road, the roadway reduces to five lanes with two northbound lanes and three southbound lanes.
 Following the Allendale Road/Forge Road intersection, the divided road narrows to four lanes, with two lanes in each direction.
 The route runs between commercial establishments to the northwest and residential areas to the southeast, coming to a bridge over the Pennsylvania Turnpike (I-276).
 US 202 continues southeast of a neighborhood and heads past more businesses, reaching an intersection with Henderson Road.
-From here, the route becomes East Dekalb Pike and runs through more commercial areas, crossing the under-construction Chester Valley Trail and bending to the north-northeast.
+From here, the route becomes East Dekalb Pike and runs through more commercial areas, crossing the Chester Valley Trail and bending to the north-northeast.